Vova4o/VPSSetup/README.md

 Fast and reliable VPS setup automation tool that eliminates the pain of manual server configuration.
 Automates VPS creation, DNS management, NGINX configuration, security hardening, and system updates.

+**🌐 Now with Web Interface!** Manage your VPS infrastructure through a beautiful web UI in addition to the powerful CLI.

 ## Why?

 Sick and tired of VPS configuration?
 The constant back-and-forth between different dashboards just to setup a VPS, then switching to SSH terminals, configuring NGINX, managing DNS records, setting up SSL certificates...
 It's exhausting and time-consuming.